shadowlack/shadowlack-core-book/magic.md

 ---
 title: Magic
-description:
+description: Magic on the planet Ramath-lehi is a force of nature, much like gravity.
 published: true
-date: 2020-09-22T21:28:35.248Z
+date: 2020-09-22T23:57:20.726Z
 tags:
-editor: undefined
+editor: markdown
 dateCreated: 2020-09-19T08:05:49.247Z
 ---

-Magic on the planet Ramath-lehi is a force of nature, much like gravity.

 ## Fronima